mamedev/mame/docs/source/commandline/commandline-all.rst

       - dinput
       - xinput
       - none
+      - sdljoy
-      - sdl
+      - sdlgame
     * - **SDL**
       - auto [#JIPAutoSDL]_.
       -
       -
       -
       - none
+      - sdljoy
-      - sdl
+      - sdlgame

 ..  rubric:: Footnotes

 ..  [#JIPAutoWindows] On Windows, auto will default to ``dinput``.

-..  [#JIPAutoSDL] On SDL, auto will default to ``sdl``.
+..  [#JIPAutoSDL] On SDL, auto will default to ``sdljoy``.

 ..
-Tip:: Note that Microsoft XBox 360 and XBox One controllers connected to
+Tip:: Note that Microsoft Xbox 360 and Xbox One controllers connected to
          Windows will work best with ``winhybrid`` or ``xinput``.
 The ``winhybrid`` option supports a mix of DirectInput and XInput controllers at the same time.